 - To help my eye makeup stay and to help it not crease, I put on The Body Shop’s Skin Primer.
 I then use this technique by Wayne Goss for my eyes, or this using The Body Shop’s cube eyeshadow or Physician’s Formula palette. (use natural bristle brushes for powders so that it glides on smoother.)

 - I love my Maybelline Lasting Drama gel eyeliner.
 It stays on all day, and it is so easy to apply.
-For a healthier version, next I’ll try The Body Shop’s Liquid Eyeliner.
+Next I’ll try The Body Shop’s Liquid Eyeliner.
 For my asian almost-monolid eyes, I apply a thicker line to my upper lid.
-I do this because when I take profile photos (from the side) my eyes look kind of buggy.

 - I then use my Shu Uemuru eyelash curler and use Maybelline Falsies mascara.
 For a healthier mascara, try the award-winning W3LL People mascara $23.